Pokymon/foo.ng/README.md

 This project offers free subdomains under the `foo.ng` domain for anyone who needs a custom URL for their web project, Minecraft server, or anything else that can be pointed to via a DNS record.

+## What is "foo"?

+The term "foo" is a placeholder word often used in computer programming and technical examples.
+It doesn't have a specific meaning, but it's used to represent a generic name or concept when the actual name doesn't matter.

 **Important Note:** You can only configure one record type per subdomain: either an [A Record](https://foo.ng/a) (points directly to an IP address) or a [CNAME Record](https://foo.ng/cname) (points to another domain name).

 ### Getting Started